hernan-mele/jsCalculator/README.md

-# jsCalculators
+# jsCalculator
 Calculator made with Vanilla Javascript
-You can check it out here [link](https://hernan-mele.github.io/jsCalculator/)
+You can check it out here [link](https://hernan-mele.github.io/jsCalculator/).